Caza, Annie

 Professional Experience

-Professor Caza currently holds a distinguished position as an esteemed instructor at the Florida Institute of Technology, where she imparts her expertise in English as a Second Language (ESL) and in English Writing Review, a writing class designed specifically for international students.
+Professor Caza currently holds a position as a sought-after instructor at the Florida Institute of Technology, where she imparts her expertise in English as a Second Language (ESL) in English Writing Review and Composition and Rethoricsa writing classes designed specifically for international students.

 Her illustrious career began after successfully completing her M.A. degree at Dalhousie University in Halifax, Nova Scotia.
 Eager to embark on her professional journey, Professor Caza ventured to Victoria, British Columbia, where she made significant contributions for 12 years.
 During this time, she adeptly taught French Immersion classes at Sir James Douglas School and taught French as a Second Language (FSL) at the distinguished University of Victoria.

-Driven by a thirst for new experiences and knowledge, Professor Caza subsequently relocated to Seattle, Washington.
-Here, she served as an ESL instructor at Kaplan, located on the prominent campus of the University of Washington.
+Searching for new experiences and knowledge, Professor Caza relocated to Seattle, Washington, where she served as an ESL instructor at Kaplan, on the prominent campus of the University of Washington.

-In 2004, the allure of Melbourne, Florida, beckoned Professor Caza.
-She eagerly embraced the opportunity to teach at the ESL Center on the local campus before transitioning to Eastern Florida State College, where she continued to share her passion for ESL education.
+In 2004, Professor Caza eagerly embraced the opportunity to move to the warmer climate of Florida.
+She first taught at the ESL Center on the local campus before transitioning to Eastern Florida State College, where she continued to share her passion for ESL education.
 Finally, in August 2007, she secured her current position at the renowned Florida Institute of Technology, where she is an integral part of the institution's educational landscape.

 Additional Duties